 Fig. 3.
 The first EOF of NH winter SLP (a) and that of 500 hPa geopotential height (b), the third (c) and fourth (d) EOFs of winter 200 hPa zonal wind.
+Negative values are shaded.
 The bracketed value gives the total amount of field variance explained by each EOF.
 Note that no significant trend is found for the first two leading EOFs of 200 hPa zonal wind, and are therefore not shown.